Questions Commonly Asked about Conservation Easements

 - Who owns land that is under an easement?
 Can it be sold?

 The landowner who donated the easement remains the owner of the land.
-The land can be bought and sold as with all other land.
+The land can be bought and sold.
 However, the easement remains on the land and binds all future landowners.

 - Can property owners still live on and use the land if they donate an easement?

 Yes.
 For the convenience of the owner, easements usually allow for changes and additions to houses, construction of farm buildings, and other normal agricultural practices.
 Easements may be drafted in various ways.
 For example, some landowners decide that, for the protection of the land, all development rights should be excluded, so that the land will always look substantially as it does now.
-Another might decide that his parcel does not require this treatment.
-In this case, he might wish to allow his children the option of adding a limited number of future dwellings.
+Another might decide that their parcel does not require this treatment.
+In this case, they might wish to allow their children the option of adding a limited number of future dwellings.

 - How much is the gift of an easement worth?

 The value of an easement gift, and therefore the amount of any tax deduction, varies with the individual easement.
-Usually, the more the easement restricts the uses of the property, the higher the value of the gift, and hence the higher the tax deduction.
+Usually, the more the easement restricts the uses of the property, the higher the value of the gift.
 To determine the easement value, the land must be appraised at both its fair market value without the easement restrictions, and its fair market value with the easement restrictions.
-The difference between these two appraisals is the easement value, from which the tax deductions are derived.
+The difference between these two appraisals is the easement value, from which the tax deduction is derived.
 MET does not do appraisals.
 Determining the value of the conservation easement gift is the responsibility of the donor.

 - How do future owners of a property know that an easement exists?

 The seller of the property must inform the buyer of the conservation easement property.
 The easement is recorded in the Land Records of the local (county) government.
-Any title search (generally done when land changes hands) will therefore reveal the existence of the easement.
+A title search (generally done when land changes hands) should reveal the existence of the easement.
 Even if future property owners are unaware of the existence of the easement, they remain legally bound by it.
-MET monitors easement properties regularly to make sure of compliance.
+We monitor easement properties regularly to make sure of compliance.

 - Can Conservation Easements be donated by will?

 Yes.
-The landowner should contact the MET in advance, however, to ensure that the MET will accept the gift.
-It is often better to donate an easement during ones lifetime, since otherwise one loses the income-tax benefits of the donation.
+The landowner should contact MET in advance, however, to ensure that MET will accept the gift it is often better to donate an easement during one’s lifetime, since otherwise one loses the income-tax benefits of the donation.

 - Is land, which is subject to an easement, immune from condemnation?

-A MET easement will protect from condemnation by a local (municipal) or county government.
+An easement will protect from condemnation by a local (municipal) or county government.
 Legal research indicates that it will also protect from condemnation by the State, barring an express act of the Legislature.
-The Federal Government, however, can condemn a MET easement.
-As a matter of policy, County and State agencies consult with MET in formulating their plans, and have avoided easement lands in the past.
+The Federal Government, however, can condemn an easement.
+As a matter of policy, County and State agencies consult with us in formulating their plans, and have avoided easement lands in the past.

-- Is there a yearly deadline for donating an easement to the Trust?
+- Is there a yearly deadline for donating an easement to MET?

-No. MET accepts requests at all times.
-However, if you wish to donate an easement during a particular calendar year, you are advised to contact the MET no later than September of that year.
+No. We accept requests at all times.
+However, if you wish to donate an easement during a particular calendar year, you are advised to contact MET no later than June of that year.